 It really doesn’t matter whether you’re an absolute beginner or Spiderman-level expert – if you’d like to climb, there’s a surface that’s made just for you.
 The 19,000 square foot climbing area is divided into three climbing types: bouldering, lead-harnessed and top rope.
 Between 25 and 100 climbers can scale the walls at any one time.
 Best of all, it’s absolutely free … oh, and you get great views of Lake Michigan and the Chicago city skyline from 40 feet up!

-5. Lunch at the Plaza at Park Grill
+5. Grab lunch at the Plaza at Park Grill

 Seeing a show at the Jay Pritzker Pavilion is an hypnotic experience.
 Above you floats a brushed stainless steel canopy that casts an artistic network of shadows across the pavilion’s Great Lawn.
 Created by notable architect Frank Gehry, the acoustically perfect bandshell is encased in sheets of brushed steel that resemble an aerodynamic tiered headdress.